DataDog/datadog-api-client-go/api/v1/datadog/docs/UsageHostHour.md

 `func (o *UsageHostHour) HasInfraAzureAppService() bool`

 HasInfraAzureAppService returns a boolean if a field has been set.

+### GetOpentelemetryHostCount

+`func (o *UsageHostHour) GetOpentelemetryHostCount() int64`

+GetOpentelemetryHostCount returns the OpentelemetryHostCount field if non-nil, zero value otherwise.

+### GetOpentelemetryHostCountOk

+`func (o *UsageHostHour) GetOpentelemetryHostCountOk() (*int64, bool)`

+GetOpentelemetryHostCountOk returns a tuple with the OpentelemetryHostCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOpentelemetryHostCount

+`func (o *UsageHostHour) SetOpentelemetryHostCount(v int64)`

+SetOpentelemetryHostCount sets OpentelemetryHostCount field to given value.

+### HasOpentelemetryHostCount

+`func (o *UsageHostHour) HasOpentelemetryHostCount() bool`

+HasOpentelemetryHostCount returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)